 This is a secondary cancer that has spread to a new location from somewhere else in the body.
-However, it’s not clear where in the body it started, so the primary cancer is unknown.
+It's not clear where in the body it started, so the primary cancer is unknown.

 For most people diagnosed with cancer, the primary cancer is easy to identify.
-Doctors conduct tests to find out where the cancer started to grow and to see if the cancer has spread.
+Doctors conduct tests to find out where the cancer started to grow and to see if it has spread.

 When cancer is found in one or more secondary sites but it is not clear from the test results where the cancer began, the cancer is usually known as cancer of unknown primary, or CUP.
-Health professionals may also call it tumour of unknown origin (TUO), metastatic malignancy of unknown primary, or occult primary cancer.
+Health professionals may also call it metastasis of unknown origin (MUO), metastatic malignancy of unknown primary, or occult primary cancer.

 Because it is a secondary cancer, CUP is considered advanced cancer.
 This means that in some cases, treatment focuses on controlling symptoms.
 In other cases, doctors actively treat the cancer while still making sure that symptoms are well managed.
 Your doctor will discuss the best approach for you.

 It is a shock to be told you have any type of advanced cancer.
-For information on coping with the diagnosis, see Living with Advanced Cancer or call 13 11 20.
+For information on coping with the diagnosis, see Living with Advanced Cancer.